 Whether it’s a short-term impression or a lifelong impact, the following individuals and groups will very likely benefit from your academic achievements.

-Sure, this one might sound like a no-brainer, but many college graduates don’t fully grasp the positive influence they can have on your family, and your children in particular, once they’ve earned their diploma, especially if they’re the first ones in their family to do so.
+Sure, this one might sound like a no-brainer, but many college graduates don’t fully grasp the positive influence they can have on their family—and their children in particular—once they’ve earned their diploma, especially if they’re the first ones in their family to do so.

 According to the U.S. Education Department's National Center for Education Statistics, 45 percent of kids who enrolled in school came from households where at least one parent had a degree.
 By contrast, just 26 percent of students came from households where neither parent had a degree.

 According to a Careerbuilder survey, 38 percent of employers said they had raised education requirements in the past five years, most of them citing increased job complexity as the primary driver of the trend.

 Other reasons employers value more highly-educated employees, according to the survey, include higher quality work, more productivity, better communication, and as good sources of new ideas and innovation.

 Many employees may already have these qualities, but completing a college degree demonstrates something more to employers.
 According to Career Profiles,

 “. . . people who have completed a college degree of some kind tend to have stronger analytical thinking skills than those who haven't.
 Furthermore, completing a college degree demonstrates something very important: that you have the persistence and dedication necessary to finish what you start.
 These two factors alone—apart from the specific skills you acquire throughout college—are enough for most employers to choose the college graduate any day of the week.”